Milan

 Bellagio, Italy

-• Lake Como/Lago di Como: The great lakes north of Milan are stunningly beautiful with their location between the Po Valley and the Alps.
-Lago di Como is the closest lake to Milan and it offers beautiful nature, varied sights and cozy towns such as Bellagio and Cernobbio.
+The large lakes north of Milan are fantastically beautiful with their location between the Plain and the Alps.
+Lago di Como is the closest to Milan and offers lovely nature, varied sights and cozy towns.
+You can also go on sailing trips with the many tourist ships or local boats, both of which sail from several places around the lake.

 Shopping